Modular DNA origami-based electrochemical detection of DNA and proteins: Results

 \subsection{DNA detection}

-In the absence of analyte, SWV of the lily pad- functionalized chip resulted in a baseline voltammogram (Fig.~1B, inset; ``Open'' state) with a peak current at $\sim$ -0.27~V, which coincides with the reduction potential of methylene blue\cite{BartonMBpotential1997, xiao_label-free_2005}.
+In the absence of analyte, SWV of the lily pad- functionalized chip resulted in a baseline voltammogram (an example of which is shown in Fig.~1B, inset; ``Open'' state) with a peak current at $\sim$ -0.27~V, which coincides with the reduction potential of methylene blue\cite{BartonMBpotential1997, xiao_label-free_2005}.
+We note that the baseline was not observed before incubation of the electrode in the lily pad solution.
 The stiffness of dsDNA, as measured by its persistence length of $\sim$150~bp\cite{persistence1981,hagerman_flexibility_1988}, is too short for the 1~kbp dsDNA linker to rigidly hold the lily pads away from the surface.
-Thus the baseline signal is likely due to thermal fluctuations that bring the MB-modified origami close to the surface.
-The baseline was not observed before incubation of the electrode in the lily pad solution, or if origami without dsDNA linker was added and rinsed away; these two observations further support our picture that the MB-characteristic baseline signal we observe derives from lily pads with tethered yet freely fluctuating origami.
-Were the signal due to MB-origami bound directly and irreversibly to the surface, a baseline should have been observed in the linker-free experiment.
-A similar baseline was observed for all the SWV presented in this work, and was observed to be stable for over 6~hours and up to four sensor regenerations (Fig.~5).
+Thus baseline signal, which typically ranges from 0.05 to 0.3~nA, is likely partially due to thermal fluctuations that bring the MB-modified origami close to the surface.
+When MB-origami without dsDNA linker are added and rinsed away, we have observed a baseline as high as 0.06~nA.
+Thus part of the baseline signal may also be attributable to nonspecific binding of the MB-origami part of the lily pad, or free MB-labelled strands.
+Baselines in the 0.05~nA range are at the limit of our methods to extract meaningful currents, and thus other methods will be necessary to dissect the contributions of tethered yet fluctuating lily pads versus nonspecifically bound MB-origami or MB-labelled strands.

+Similar baselines were observed for all the SWV presented in this work, and was observed to be stable for over 6~hours and up to four sensor regenerations (Fig.~5).
 In general, the baseline provides a reference state from which the occurrence of binding events can be inferred.